Swamp Gas Fuzz

 - Current Stock:

-Note: the number listed as 'Current Stock' means the maximum number I can build at one time.
-It may mean that I can send one out immediately, but more often means that I'll need anywhere from three to five days to assemble and test one.
+Note: I may be able to send out one of these immediately, but usually I'll need anywhere from three to five days to assemble and test one.
 See the 'Ordering' page on the thaudio.com website for details.

 The Swamp Gas Fuzz is the latest fuzz offering from TH Audio.
 See the videos and the description below for more information.